billroy/notesoup/INSTALL-Heroku.md

 ### Application Error at Startup

-If you see an Application Error in the browser, check the console output to see if it has any advice.
+If you see an Application Error in the browser, check the terminal output to see if it has any advice.
 A common problem is to skip the account verification step.
 You'll get a complaint like this if you skipped verification:

 	-----> Adding redistogo to sparkle-jasmine-5917... failed
 	 !
 Please verify your account to install this add-on